 At hpjv solicitors, we have seen time and again the challenges people are faced with when making a Will, dealing with probate or thinking about related issues, such as how their affairs will be managed if they lose the ability to do this themselves.
 We know the difference good legal advice given at the right time can make, both to you and your loved ones.

-Our Wills & probate solicitors in Newport can help you with everything from making a Will or setting up a Lasting Power of Attorney to administering the estate of a loved one who has passed away.
+Our Wills & probate solicitors in Cardiff, Newport and Chepstow can help you with everything from making a Will or setting up a Lasting Power of Attorney to administering the estate of a loved one who has passed away.

 We know how daunting these issues can be, so aim to offer friendly, practical support, delivered with clear communication in plain English.
 That way, you can be confident that your needs and those of your loved ones will be accounted for, no matter what the future brings.

-Speak to one of our expert Wills and probate solicitors in Newport today by calling 01633 242 526 or use the contact form on the right to ask a question.
+Speak to one of our expert Wills and probate solicitors in Newport, Chepstow and Cardiff today by calling 01633 242 526 or use the contact form on the right to ask a question.

 How we can help you with Wills & probate

-Our lawyers support people with all aspects of Wills, probate and related issues in Newport and across South East Wales.
+Our lawyers support people with all aspects of Wills, probate and related issues across South Wales.

 Our friendly, expert team can assist you with: